 14. SEVERANCE OF OFFENSES OR DEFENDANTS:

-If either party will be prejudiced by a joinder of offenses or of defendants in a prosecution, the court shall order separate trials of counts, grant separate trials of defendants or provide whatever other relief just requires.
-Motion must be made before jury is sworn, or if trial is before the court, before any evidence is received.
+If either party will be prejudiced by a joinder of offenses or of defendants in a prosecution, the court shall order separate trials of counts, grant separate trials of defendants, or provide whatever other relief just requires.
+Motion must be made before the jury is sworn, or, if the trial is before the court, before any evidence is received.
 RCr 9.16.

-Trial of all persons in custody under arrest shall be held as promptly as reasonable possible.
+Trial of all persons in custody under arrest shall be held as promptly as reasonably possible.
 RCr 9.02.